List of business schools in Switzerland

 List of business schools in Switzerland.
 Public schools on the list are all accredited higher education institution (AAQ), part of Universities in Switzerland.
-Private business schools are not accredited higher education institutions but they are able to legitimately carry out their activities in Switzerland by virtue of the principle of economic freedom.
+Private business schools are not accredited higher education institutions, but they are able to legitimately execute their functions in Switzerland by virtue of the principle of economic freedom.
 They may also use a name that is not subject to an accreditation requirement.
 However, this does not mean that the Swiss authorities recognise the studies offered, nor the examinations passed nor the qualifications issued.